CHE72/KPPT-1200-TPASS-Calculator/README.md

 Step 1: Follow the program prompts and enter your identity (1: ordinary card, 2: student card).
 Step 2: Follow the program prompts and select the function (1: Taipei Metro (MRT), 2: New Taipei Metro (MRT) & LRT, 3:Taipei Metropolitan Area Buses, 4: Taiwan Railways (TRA), 5: Taoyuan Metro (MRT), 6: Taoyuan / Keelung Buses, 7: Intercity Buses).
 Step 3: Follow the program prompts, enter the amount and the corresponding number of times.
-Step 4: If the input of this function is completed, you can enter "0 (which 0 times or 0 dollars) " to return to the function selection.
+Step 4: If the input of this function is completed, you can enter "0 (which means 0 times or 0 dollars) " to return to the function selection.
 Step 5: Continue to follow the program prompts and input the content of other transportation.
 Step 6: Back to the function selection, follow the program prompt, and input "0" to get the final calculation result.
 > Note: There are 2 little easter eggs hidden in this program waiting for you to discover.